Medicare wellness visits

 SPECIAL NOTE TO MEDICARE PATIENTS: 2019 Medicare Changes & What You Need to Know

-Due to changes in federal law, cost plans are ending for most Minnesotans at the end of 2018.
-If you are affected, you may need to take action during the Annual Medicare Enrollment Period between October 15, 2018 and December 7, 2018.
+Due to changes in federal law, cost plans ended for most Minnesotans at the end of 2018.
+If you are affected, you may need to take action during the Annual Medicare Enrollment Period.
 See this link for more details or check out any of these sources of additional information.

 • Medicare 1-800-Medicare www.Medicare.gov

 Medicare Wellness Visits

 Medicare provides coverage to eligible enrollees for three different preventive care visits and encourages individuals to seek these health services to develop a personalized care plan.
 These wellness visits are not the routine yearly physical checkups that we have become accustomed to, but are preventive in nature and enrollees will notice a difference in how these services are delivered.
 Copayment, coinsurance, and the Medicare Part B deductible are waived for these visits.
 Please be aware that you may be charged a co-pay or deductible for services that are provided or tests scheduled that are beyond the actual Medicare Wellness Visit.